KaynanMelo06/KaynanMelo06/README.md

 # 👨‍💻 Kaynan Melo

-Sou um estudante de Engenharia de Computação no Instituto Nacional de Telecomunicações (INATEL), e pesquisador da Robotbulls na categoria IEEE Very Small Size Soccer (VSSS).
-Trabalhando com Hardware, Firmware e Software nas áreas de C++, Microcontroladores, aprendizagem de máquina e visão computacional.
+I am a Computer Engineering student at the National Institute of Telecommunications (INATEL) and a researcher for Robotbulls in the IEEE Very Small Size Soccer (VSSS) category.
+I work with hardware, firmware, and software in the areas of C++, microcontrollers, machine learning, and computer vision.

 <p align="left">
   <a href="https://www.linkedin.com/in/kaynanmelo06/" target="_blank">